 - The next page contained a pledge card to enable those responsible for food in the household to become members of the USFA by pledging to carry out USFA directions and advice.
 Members received a Membership Window Card to display in their home.

 - The bulk of the 30-page pamphlet contained messages about the food situation and why food needed to be conserved, substitution suggestions, meal planning ideas, recipes, buying tips, and a table of weights and measures.

-As for wheat, these creative women, developed recipes for breads, muffins, biscuits, griddle cakes, quick breads, and cakes made with non-wheat ingredients that included corn, barley, buckwheat, oats, rye (for a time), potatoes, and even peanut butter.
+As for wheat, these creative women developed recipes for bread, muffins, biscuits, griddle cakes, quick bread, and cakes made with non-wheat ingredients that included corn, barley, buckwheat, oats, rye (for a time), potatoes, and even peanut butter.
 For example, a recipe for War Cake contained no wheat flour, butter, eggs, or milk.

 Wheatless Wednesday in the 21st Century

 Type “Wheatless Wednesday” in your Internet web browser and most of the initial pages of results will be websites and blogs offering gluten-free recipes, food products, or dining options.

 Gluten is a protein present in cereal grains such as wheat, barley, and rye.
 These grains are used in bread, pasta, processed foods, medicines, and cosmetics.
 Gluten is responsible for the elastic texture of dough that helps bread rise and keep its shape.